ZetrocDev/DataChannelDotnet/README.md

 Raw C bindings can also be used via the static Rtc class in DataChannel.Bindings.
 Check the [C API Documentation](https://github.com/paullouisageneau/libdatachannel/blob/master/DOC.md) from Libdatachannel for usage.
 Note that using the raw bindings will require unsafe code to be enabled in your project.

+### Logging
+You can enable Libdatachannel log output by calling RtcLog.Initialize(level, callback);

+### Unhandled exceptions
+If an unhandled exception is thrown on an RtcThread callback, RtcTools.UnhandledException will be raised.

 ## Performance
 This is a thin wrapper, so the performance should be very close to the native Libdatachannel library.
 Sending & receiving data (via Track or Datachannel) is entirely allocation free.